katewhee/networking-course/_labs/tcp-client-v1.md

 - The default `HOST` must be "localhost", and the default `PORT` must be 8080.

-- Your program is allowed only to print one thing to `stdout`: the text returned from the server.
+- Your program is only allowed to print the text returned from the server to `stdout`.
+Everything else should be printed to `stderr`.

 - When the verbose flag is set, you must print debugging messages to `stderr`.
 These debugging messages must be *meaningful* and not garbage data.
 They should be helpful to anyone that is trying to debug your program.